exarchou/Computer-Architecture/Lab_2/README.md

 - **L2 cache** *size=2048kB* & *assoc=8*
 - *cache line size=64B*

-These parameters will be modified in order to achieve high system performance by the meaning of low CPIs.
+These parameters will be modified in order to achieve high system performance by the meaning of low CPI.
 In this experiment we will take into account that these parameters can only take distinct values, as well as that there exist some upper limitations:

 - Maximum combined L1 instruction-cache size and l1 data-cache size must not exceed 256kB.